Commodore 64: Alternative operating systems

 Many third-party operating systems have been developed for the C64.
 As well as the original GEOS, two third-party GEOS-compatible systems have been written: Wheels and GEOS megapatch.
 Both of these require hardware upgrades to the original C64.
 Several other operating systems are or have been available, including WiNGS OS, the Unix-like LUnix, operated from a command-line, and the embedded systems OS Contiki, with full GUI.
 Other less well-known OSes include ACE, Asterix, DOS/65, and GeckOS.
+C64 OS, albeit not a full operating system, is commercially available today and remains under active development.
+It features a full GUI in character mode, and many other modern features.
 A version of CP/M was released, but this requires the addition of an external Z80 processor to the expansion bus.
 Furthermore, the Z80 processor is underclocked to be compatible with the C64's memory bus, so performance is poor compared to other CP/M implementations.
 C64 CP/M and C128 CP/M both suffer a lack of software; although most commercial CP/M software can run on these systems, software media is incompatible between platforms.
 The low usage of CP/M on Commodores means that software houses saw no need to invest in mastering versions for the Commodore disk format.
 The C64 CP/M cartridge is also not compatible with anything except the early 326298 motherboards.